|

 are inoculated into logs in the same way.

-Hammer the Dowels into the holes.
+Step 2Hammer/Tap the plugs into the holes.

-Cover the Dowels with the cheese wax.
+Step 3Cover the plugs with the cheese wax.
 To do this, melt the wax in a pan which can

 be maintained at 300o F. An electric frying pan with a thermostat control works